-Specific areas wewill look to add value to AiB during 2017/18, identified as part of our planning work and reflection on prior year include:
+Specific areas wewill look to add value to SEPA during 2017/18, identified as part of our planning work and reflection on prior year include:

-- We will actively share relevant Audit Scotland and Grant Thornton publications with Senior Management and the Audit Committee, identifying particular areas for consideration. - Reflecting on the lessons learned from our client debrief meetings - Should any new accounting changes or governance updates emerge during the year wewill providing a briefing for the Audit Committee.
+- We will actively share relevant Audit Scotland and Grant Thornton publications with Senior Management and the Audit Committee, identifying particular areas for consideration. - Should any new accounting changes or governance updates emerge during the year wewill providing a briefing for the Audit Committee.
 We will also pro-actively work with management during the year to discuss any emerging matters and seek to reach agreement on the treatment of these in advance of year-end. - We will share the Scottish Public Sector Transparency report we produced for Audit Scotland at the end of December 2017, alongside our UK Grant Thornton Transparency Report.